David Wickenberg, CPA, CA, CFP

 David is married and has two children.

-David has been a member of TEC for almost 15 years.
-It is through TEC that he learned the value of Culture, Vision, Mission as well as many other tools that KWB have made their own.
-The knowledge learned from the TEC meetings help KWB assist small businesses in achieving better results.
+David was a member of TEC, the Canadian arm of Vistage, the world's largest executive coaching organization, for almost 15 years.
+It is through TEC that he learned the value of Culture, Vision, Mission as well as many other tools that KWB uses.
+The knowledge learned from TEC helps KWB assist small businesses in achieving better results.

 When he’s not preparing tax plans and managing the business, David loves to play basketball or squash and also spend lots of time with his family.